 Critics Consensus: The Final Year uses director Greg Barker's wide-ranging access to take a detailed inside look at the closing months of the Obama administration.

-THE FINAL YEAR is a unique insiders' account of President Barack Obama's foreign policy team during their last year in...
+An account of President Barack Obama's foreign policy team during their last year in office....
 [More]

 Critics Consensus: Borg vs McEnroe makes tennis improbably cinematic -- and brings the absolute best out of Shia LaBeouf, who delivers some of the best work of his career.